socalrug/stochastic_processes_2023-02-11/README.md

 ## Twitter

-Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #OCRUG
+Please follow us on twitter, oc_rug, and also tweet about the event with the hash tag #SoCalRUG

 ## Resources